nickils/Golem/README.md

 ```

 The line is a session token: Studio mints a fresh channel on every start
 and wipes the old one.
-After a restart, re-run connect with the new line.

 The user sends that line to their AI.
 It downloads this package, which asks
 the plugin for its two connection files and stores them under `./.golem/`: